 When you take a live class or webinar with us, we also provide you with a pre-recorded version of the class.
 This way, you have something to refer back to that you can watch as many times as you like.
 We allow you access to the material for 3 months.
 If you need it for a longer time period, then all you need do is ask and we will extend it at no additional cost.

 The online content is where you will find the tabbing and highlighting instructions as well as the practice questions.
 We have optional services where we can send you the books already tabbed and highlighted, which will save you countless hours of preparing your books for the exam.
 Our tabbing and highlighting services are especially popular with busy professionals!

 At Contractor Training Center, we have an extremely high first-time pass rate for the NASCLA exam.
 If you do not pass on the first attempt, we will ask for your examination report from the testing center, to show us the categories of material where you struggled.
 We will use this information to give you supplemental instruction and let you attend another class for free.
 We are very good at training our contractors to pass this exam.

 We know having this exam under your belt is important for your business, and we take it seriously.
-Give us a call today to find out more about our prep seminar for the National NASCLA Accredited Contractor Exam.
+Check out our National NASCLA page to find out more about our prep seminar and reference materials for the National NASCLA Accredited Contractor Exam.
 Our goal is your ultimate success!